 Measuring Your Gauge from the Swatch

-While there is a lot to consider in getting an accurate gauge, it means you can tailor so many aspects of the pattern: the sizing and shaping possibilities are endless, the yarn weight, the fiber type, the needle size, the fabric density.
-Spend a little extra time getting your gauge right and then enjoy knitting a project that fits all your most important preferences!
+While there is a lot to consider in getting an accurate gauge, it means you can tailor so many aspects of the pattern: the sizing and shaping possibilities are endless, the yarn weight, the fiber type, the needle size, the fabric density, etc. Spend a little extra time getting your gauge right and then enjoy knitting a project that fits all your most important preferences!

 Go to custom pattern generation instructions